A63 road

+Route

-Leeds – Howden
+Leeds to Howden

 The route from Leeds out to Selby runs roughly parallel, and between 0.6 and 2.0 mi south of the route of the Leeds and Selby Railway.

 The route begins just east of Leeds city centre at a junction with the A61, although, before its February 2009 realignment along the new East Leeds Link Road, it began at a junction with the A64 in the Halton Moor area of the city (now signed as the B6159).
 The road passes through the Knowsthorpe and Cross Green areas, as Pontefract Lane; despite being of dual carriageway standard, this stretch is subject to a 40 mph speed limit, and incorporates peak-time HOV lanes.
 At the end of this dual carriageway section, the route meets the M1, and the road continues north along the motorway for one junction then resumes as the A63.

 From junction 46 of the M1, the Thorpe Park roundabout, the route continues east, meeting the A642 at Garforth.
 There is a turning for Lidgett Lane (B6137) to the left, next to Garforth Academy, with the Shell garage on the right.
 It crosses the Leeds Country Way (a former railway), and there is the B6137 to the right for Kippax.
 On the Garforth/Micklefield parish boundary is a roundabout with the A656 Roman Ridge.

 At the Boot and Shoe junction, with the former A1, there is the Esso Boot & Shoe Service Station, and the Best Western Milford Hotel.
 There is a grade-separated left turn for the B1222 (for Sherburn-in-Elmet).
 This dual-carriageway section of the former A1, follows the Leeds – North Yorkshire boundary (Ledsham and South Milford), and was built as part of the Brotherton-Micklefield scheme in November 1964 by Dowsett Engineering Construction.
-At the Selby Fork junction south of the Selby Fork Hotel, the A1246 continues southwards along the former A1, and the road enters the district of Selby, in North Yorkshire.
+At the Selby Fork junction south of the Selby Fork Hotel, the A1246 continues southwards along the former A1, and the road enters the former district of Selby, in North Yorkshire.